 - Consider a Community Value membership: Interested in visiting the museum often during quieter, less crowded times?
 A Community Value membership offers unlimited admission for families during lower volume periods 230+ days a year.

 - Service dogs are welcome at the Academy if providing assistance to individuals with disabilities, but a small number of areas, including the rainforest, Curiosity Grove, research collections, and back-of-house, do remain off-limits.

 - While we understand that animals other than dogs may provide assistance to individuals with disabilities, dogs (and under certain circumstances, miniature horses) are the only animals legally regarded as service animals and thus permitted at the Academy.

 - Service dogs must be under the control of their handler at all times during their visit.
 Leash control is preferred, but under certain circumstances voice or signal control is acceptable.

 If you plan on bringing your service dog to the Academy or would like additional information, please call our Contact Center at (415) 379-8000 and press 0 to speak with a representative.

 - Wheelchairs: The Academy is fully wheelchair accessible, welcoming manual and electric wheelchairs.
 Manual wheelchairs are available to borrow free of charge at coat check on a first-come, first-served basis.
 To borrow one, visitors are asked to leave their photo ID for the duration of their visit.

-- Other Power-Driven Mobility Devices (OPDMDs): The recreational use of Segways, golf carts, hoverboards, skateboards, etc., is strictly prohibited from use in the Academy.
+- Other Power-Driven Mobility Devices (OPDMDs): The recreational use of Segways, golf carts, hoverboards, skateboards, etc., is strictly prohibited in the Academy.
 The Academy is fully wheelchair accessible, welcoming manual and electric wheelchairs, electric mobility scooters, and other power-driven mobility devices (OPDMDs) such as Segways, subject to reasonable restrictions in certain areas of the Academy.